poissonconsulting/jaggernaut/README.md

 Key features include

-  * straightforward functions and reasonable default values so that its often possible to perform simple analyses with just the specification of the JAGS model code and the data set

-  * input data set in data frame form with automatic conversion to list of numeric vectors for import into JAGS (option to manipulate vectors to create arrays etc prior to import into JAGS)

-  * standardization of particular variables covered by single argument
+* the conversion of a data frame into a suitable format for input into JAGS

-  * the length of the MCMC chains can be automatically increased until a pre-specified level of convergence is reached
+* the option to automatically update a model (increase the length of the MCMC chains) until convergence is achieved

-  * individual MCMC chains can be run on parallel processes (currently only available for unix-based systems)
+* the option to run MCMC chains on separate processes

-  * previous analyses can be easily queried using JAGS code to extract derived values (with 95% CRIs)

-  *  effect size (percent change in response) estimates (with 95% CRIs) can be simply calculated
+* the ability to extract derived parameters from an existing model using BUGS code without additional MCMC sampling

+* the ability to use BUGS code to generate dummy data sets and perform power analyses